Scallops: The Ultimate Guide to Perfect Cooking

 Scallops are a delightful dish on their own, but they also shine when paired with the right side dishes.

-• Starchy Companions: Mashed potatoes, creamy polenta, or a simple risotto offer a comforting and satisfying counterpoint to the delicate scallops.
+• Starchy Companions: mashed potatoes, creamy polenta, or a simple risotto offer a comforting and satisfying counterpoint to the delicate scallops.

 • Green Goodness: Roasted vegetables like asparagus, broccoli, or Brussels sprouts provide a vibrant and flavorful contrast.